James Schuyler: Life and death

 In April 1991, at age sixty-seven, Schuyler died in Manhattan following a stroke.
-His ashes were interred at the Little Portion Friary (Episcopal), Mt.
-Sinai, Long Island, New York.
+His ashes were interred at the Little Portion Friary (Episcopal), Mount Sinai, Long Island, New York.

 Personal life

 Schuyler was not known for revealing much about his personal life.
 It is known that he was gay, and was partners with William Aalto and John Button.
 Schuyler was manic depressive, underwent several years of psychoanalysis and withstood many traumatic experiences.
 One of these includes a "near death experience" in a fire which he caused by smoking in bed.

 In a spring 1990 special issue of the Denver Quarterly that was written by Barbara Guest in devotion to Schuyler's work, Guest refers to Schuyler as an "intimist," saying: